-§ 34.4510 USES - SEC PERMIT REQUIRED
+§ 36.4515 USES - SEC PERMIT REQUIRED.

-- (A) All uses permitted under the provisions of the underlying district are permitted on lands designated SEC; provided, however, that the location and design of any use, or change or alteration of a use, except as provided in MCC 34.4515, shall be subject to an SEC permit. - (B) Any excavation or any removal of materials of archaeological, historical, prehistorical or anthropological nature shall be conducted under the conditions of an SEC permit, regardless of the zoning designation of the site. - (C) Activities proposed for lands designated as scenic waterways under the Oregon Scenic Waterways System shall be subject to an SEC per mit in addition to approval from the Oregon Parks and Recreation Department.
+- (A) All uses permitted under the provisions of the underlying district are permitted on lands designated SEC; provided, however, that development, including but not limited to, the location and design of any use, or change, replacement or alteration of a use, except as provided in MCC 36.4520, shall be subject to an SEC permit. - (B) Any excavation or any removal of materials of archaeological, historical, prehistorical or anthropological nature shall be conducted under the conditions of an SEC permit, regardless of the zoning designation of the site. - (C) Activities proposed for lands designated as Scenic Waterways under the Oregon Scenic Waterways System shall be subject to an SEC-sw permit in addition to approval from the Oregon Parks and Recreation Department. - (D) Applications that are subject to an SEC permit shall be processed as Type II land use decisions as provided for in MCC Chapter 37, unless the proposed use is subject to another Type II, III, or IV decision, in which case the SEC application shall be considered in combination with the other action.